Betterment Cash Reserve and Checking Replaces Betterment Everyday – Earn a Higher Yield on Your Money

 - Withdrawing cash takes a day or two.

-- Like all high yielding cash accounts, the interest rate fluctuates, based upon market interest rates.
+- Like all cash accounts, the interest rate fluctuates, based upon market interest rates.

 Betterment Checking and Savings Wrap Up

 Betterment is one of our favorite robo-advisors with low fees, excellent investment choices and financial advisor access.
-The addition of high yield savings and checking products is icing on top of an already delicious robo-advisor cake!
+The addition of savings and checking products is icing on top of an already delicious investment management cake!

-Although high yield cash returns are historically low today, this won’t always be the case.
+Although cash returns are historically low today, this won’t always be the case.
 Betterment’s lack of fees, higher yields, and two-way sweep make the cash management solutions simplify your complete money management.

 It’s just so much easier to keep investing, saving, and spending all under one roof.